CSI Accounting & Payroll Blog

 3. Creating an Ideal Presentation

 Your accountant can walk you through the lending process from the bank’s perspective.
-In all loan situations, lenders want to know who’s borrowing the money, if they can repay it, and whether the bank is protected.
+Lenders want to know who’s borrowing the money, if they can repay it, and whether the bank is protected.
 You will then know how to show the bank that you need the loan and are able to pay it back.
 With background on the loan application process, you will be well-prepared for that walk into the bank.

 The stakes can be high if you don't get the funds you need to grow!
 If you're thinking of applying for a small business loan, you may want to consider working with an accountant - even if you just have a few questions.